davidvossel/hostpath-pvc-vm-disks-examples/README.md

 ```

-Example VM: Once CDI pod is done, post this manifest and you can start a VM
+Example VM: Once CDI pod is done, post the manifest below and you can start a
-using the PVC CDI imported to.
+VM running the Cirros image that CDI imported to the PV.

 ```
 apiVersion: kubevirt.io/v1alpha1